AleksiMikkilae/first_git/readme.txt

-added text for *EDIT FROM MASTER* the first commit.
+added text for *EDIT FROM MASTER* FIX the first commit.

 text from dev branch.